dotpointer/autooff/README.md

 # set the minimum allowed timeout between retries
 RETRYTIMEOUT=300;
 VERBOSE=0;
-# set the minimum allowed uptime, export is used because it is a stopper file
+# set the minimum allowed uptime, export is used because it is a check file
 export UPTIMELIMIT=900;
 ```